Adding a Frontend

 Get the chess UI files and place them in the proper place (next to pkg/):

-# run in the top-level directory of your my_chess package
+# run in the top-level directory of your my-chess package

 git clone https://github.com/kinode-dao/chess-ui ui